Ajloun is a town in the fertile highlands of north Jordan

 located 76 kilometers northwest of Amman.

-Both Muslims and Christians live in the Ajloun city but the Christians are in minority.
+Both Muslims and Christians live in Ajloun city, but the Christians are in minority.

 Top things to do in Ajloun